OstrichGram/OstrichGram/README.md

 The application will create OstrichGram_DB.hive in your MyDocuments folder.
 It is recommended to backup the database periodically.
 If you want to know more about the Database structure, you can read the code comment block in og_hive_interface.dart.
-If you want to clear the cache, or believe the messages somehow got corrupted, you can safely delete just the "messages_group.hive", "messages_friend.hive", and "messages_relay.hive" files.
-These just contain messages.
+If you want to clear the cache for all types of messages, you can remove the tables in hive that start with "message".

 # How to Download and Run OstrichGram